A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 \subsubsection{Block scaling}

+An abstract framework for constructing parameter independent (e.g., regularization robust) block diagonal preconditioners for saddle point systems is studied in \cite{Zulehner11} and applied to optimal control problems with elliptic and Stokes PDE constraints, with $B\approx I$, $R\approx I$, $T\approx -I$.
 In \cite{NielsenMardal10}, a certain class of block diagonal KKT preconditioners for inverse problems (satisfying many assumptions) was shown to be mesh independent and only weakly dependent on the regularization parameter.\footnote{Note that in several of the papers cited in this subsection, the meaning of $B$ and $T$ are switched relative to their use here.} One of the central assumptions of the theory for this block diagonal preconditioner is that the spectrum of the observation operator decays exponentially.
 In a subsequent paper this assumption was replaced with the similar assumption that the spectrum of the un-regularized KKT system decays exponentially \cite{NielsenMardal13}.
 Since the decay rates of these spectra depend on the informativeness of the data, these assumptions are not applicable (with good constants) in the context of inverse problems with highly informative data.
 To overcome this limitation, recently the block diagonal preconditioner

-was proposed in \cite{MardalNielsenNordaas15}, where $\widehat{A^*A}$ is a 4th order elliptic operator that is spectrally equivalent to $A^*A$.
-This preconditioner was proven to be mesh and regularization robust for a specific source inversion problem with $L^2$ regularization ($R=T=I$).
+was proposed in \cite{MardalNielsenNordaas17}, where $\widehat{A^*A}$ is a 4th order elliptic operator that is spectrally equivalent to $A^*A$.
+This preconditioner was proven to be mesh and regularization robust for a specific source inversion problem with $L^2$ regularization ($L^2$, $R\approx I$, $T\approx -I$).
 Despite substantial differences in motivation and analysis, our proposed preconditioner \eqref{eqn:preconditioner} could be considered as a generalization of this work to more general operators $R$ and $T$.
 Specifically, setting $\rho=\alpha$ (instead of our suggestion $\rho=\sqrt{\alpha}$), our preconditioner has the same second and third diagonal blocks as the preconditioner \eqref{eqn:mardal_nielsen_nordaas}, but contains a more elaborate operator depending on $R$ and $T$ in the first block.